-If you are a business that deals in clothing, toys, homeware or other products that can often be given as a gift, you should look to offer a gift wrapping service.
-The actual end product is staying the same but if you wrap or improve the presentation of the products, you can offer clients much greater value when buying from you.
+If you are a business that deals in clothing, toys, homeware, or other products that can often be given as a gift, you should look to offer a gift-wrapping service.
+The actual end product stays the same, but if you wrap or improve the presentation of the products, you can offer clients much greater value when buying from you.

 Help customers to get more enjoyment from your products

 No matter what industry you are in, customers will look up to you as an expert.
-Offering a free guide on how to best look after their product or how to get most enjoyment from it, will be of considerable value to customers.
+Offering a free guide on how to best look after their product or how to get the most enjoyment from it will be of considerable value to customers.

 You may want to promote loyalty for customers.
-The most obvious example is with coffee shops around the world who offer customers a free coffee every time they fill a card with stamps from previous purchases.
-This is something that can apply for every business.
-Businesses selling low cost goods can offer fee goods whereas firms selling more expensive products can offer other benefits to reward loyalty.
-This could be free delivery, free accessories or money off every 5th or 10th purchase.
-There are plenty of ways to keep customers coming back and they can be tailored to your business and industry.
+The most obvious example is coffee shops around the world that offer customers a free coffee every time they fill a card with stamps from previous purchases.
+This is something that can apply to every business.
+Businesses selling low-cost goods can offer free goods, whereas firms selling more expensive products can offer other benefits to reward loyalty.
+This could be free delivery, free accessories, or money off every 5th or 10th purchase.
+There are plenty of ways to keep customers coming back, and they can be tailored to your business and industry.